Oracle Backend for Microservices and AI

 Add native service -> upload .exec

-The VS Code command palette prompts for the required parameters to upload an executable file coming from a compilation done with the service offered by Oracle Backend for Spring Boot and Microservices.
+The VS Code command palette prompts for the required parameters to upload an executable file coming from a compilation done with the service offered by Oracle Backend for Microservices and AI.
 At the end of compilation process, you can download the .exec file and use it to create a native executable Spring Boot microservices on the backend platform.
 Choosing this item menu, the parameters will be required are:

 1. A popup dialog box opens to select the local Spring Boot .exec file, that will be the only type that you can select: